kubeflow/kubeflow/kubeflow/centraldash/README.md

 ## Quickstart

-*The following commands use the `io.ksonnet.pkg.centraldash` prototype to deploy the Centraldash on your Kubernetes cluster*

 First, create a cluster and install the ksonnet CLI (see root-level [README.md](rootReadme)).

 If you haven't yet created a [ksonnet application](linkToSomewhere), do so using `ks init <app-name>`.